ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Play Area Cursor Dimensions:** Determines the size of the play area cursor and collider.
 If the values are left as zero then the Play Area Cursor will be sized to the calibrated Play Area space.
  * **Handle Play Area Cursor Collisions:** If this is ticked then if the play area cursor is colliding with any other object then the pointer colour will change to the `Pointer Miss Color` and the `DestinationMarkerSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
  * **Headset Out Of Bounds Is Collision:** If this is ticked then if the user's headset is outside of the play area cursor bounds then it is considered a collision even if the play area isn't colliding with anything.
- * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether the play area cursor collisions will be acted upon.
+ * **Target List Policy:** A specified VRTK_PolicyList to use to determine whether the play area cursor collisions will be acted upon.

 ### Class Methods